Creeks to Coombes

 Freshwater Bay – Brighstone

-Climbing up past Freshwater golf course and joining the Tennyson trail across Compton Down.
-Fantastic views as you look back across Freshwater Bay and out to the majestic white cliffs and Needles beyond.
-Over Brooke Down and Veering back towards the sea along badger lane and around the magnificent Brook Hill House (former home of author JB Priestly).
-Soon after passing through the tiny village Hulverstone with its thatched pub.
-Ascending once again up to Mottistone common and its legendary Long Stone
+Climbing up-passed Freshwater golf course and joining the Tennyson trail across Compton Down, there are fantastic views as you look back across Freshwater Bay and out to the majestic white cliffs and Needles beyond.
+You’ll walk over Brooke Down and veering back towards the sea

 Brighstone – Whitwell